 10-ish Homeworks 20%

 Monday Quizzes 10%

-2 Short Projects 50%
+Take-Home Midterm 25%

+Final Report Project 25%

 Peer Review 10%

 Participation 10%

-• Homework: I intend to give roughly 8-10 assignments.
+- Homework: I intend to give roughly 8-10 assignments.
 Homework will provide practice developing and exploring theoretical material, using software to analyze data, and some writing exercises.
 You are allowed to work with other students on these problems or refer to other sources if you would like, unless I forbid it on a particular assignment.
-I also reserve the right to ask you to stop working with a particular group of students, or work with someone else, if I think you are not getting the right things out of the group you are in.
-If you work with others, or use any other sources, please list you collaborators and other sources on your assignment.
-See also the section on Academic Integrity above.

-Prepare each hw as a single pdf and submit it on to Gradescope on Canvas.

-- Monday Quizzes: These short quizzes (typically online on Canvas, most Mondays) are intended to help me gauge your understanding of the reading each week.
-There are no makeups, but you may drop your two lowest scores. - Short Projects: With these projects you will gain experience analyzing data and writing clear reports, in IDMRaD (Introduction-Data-Methods-Results-(and)-Discussion) format.

-You are not allowed to work with anyone except the instructor or TA on these projects, although you can refer to written sources on the web or in the library (e.g. books, journal articles, websites, blogs, questions asked and answered on quora, stackexchange, etc.) but you are not allowed to pose questions to any individual, group or other entity on line.
-You must list all sources used in a list of references at the end of your paper.
-See also the section on Academic Integrity above.
+If you work with others, or use any other sources, please list you collaborators and other sources on your assignment. - Monday Quizzes: These short quizzes (typically online on Canvas, most Mondays) are intended to help me gauge your understanding of the reading each week.
+There are no makeups, but you may drop your two lowest scores. - Take-Home Midterm.
+This is basically a homework assignment where you are not allowed to work with others in the class. - Final Report Project: With this project you will gain experience analyzing data and writing a clear report, in IDMRaD (Introduction-Data-Methods-Results-(and)-Discussion) format.
+Your work (writing, stastistical analysis, etc.) should be your own, with three exceptions: - You can always talk to the instructor or TA, and you can use any information you learn in class, office hours, or Piazza. - You can refer to written sources on the web or in the library (e.g. books, journal articles, websites, blogs, questions asked and answered on quora, stackexchange, etc.) but you are not allowed to pose questions to any individual, group or other entity on line. - Your rough draft will be reviewed by your peers in this class.
+You can use any information, suggestions, etc, in these peer reviews. - Peer Review: You will also be reading each others' project papers and giving feedback to them.
+You will be graded on the quality of your feedback. - Participation: Participate in class, office hours, etc., as much as you can.
+Your first goal is to get me to remember your name.
+Your second goal is to get me to remember how much you participate in class.
+If I can't remember your name or I can't remember your participation, you will get a low participation grade.

-Prepare each project report as a single pdf and submit it on Canvas.
+Prepare each hw, midterm or project paper as a single pdf and submit it on Canvas.